 The state with the most may surprise you.

 We looked at 2007-2018 and 2018-2021 Jeep Wrangler and Wrangler Unlimited (JK, JKU, JL and JLU) and most are in…New York.
 Yeah, it surprised us, too.
 Jeeps are so popular in unexpected places.

 The states with the most JK, JKU, JL and JLU Wranglers are New York, followed by Texas, California, Michigan and Pennsylvania.

 If you look at total Wranglers including the 1987-1995 YJ and the 1997-2006 TJ, the top states for Jeep Wranglers are less of a surprise.
 Number one is California, followed by Texas, New York, Pennsylvania and Florida.

 What states have the most Jeep Wranglers per capita?
 For 2007-2021 JK, JKU, JL and JLU the states with the most Wranglers per capita are Oklahoma, followed by Michigan, New Hampshire, Wyoming and New Jersey.

 The states with the least amount of Wranglers per capita start with Mississippi, followed by California, Washington D.C., Tennessee and Alabama.

-Next, we looked at the gender of current Jeep Wrangler owners.
+Next, we looked at gender to find out what kind of person drives a Jeep Wrangler.
 If you’ve spent time looking for this on the internet you already know this is a topic of a lot of debate.
 Some people share an opinion that the Jeep Wrangler is mostly owned by women.
-There are a lot of searches for “Jeep women,” too.
+There are a lot of searches on Google for “women in Jeeps” and “Jeep women,” too.